Fenway Sports Group (FSG) is looking to sell the club in full.

 According to Forbes, the team’s current valuation of £3.5 billion gives FSG a 10x return.

-The rise of oil-funded teams like Manchester City, PSG, and Newcastle have also increased the game’s competition, especially in an environment where Moneyball tactics adjusted for UEFA‘s Financial Fair Play (FFP) regulation are now dead.
+The rise of oil-funded teams like Manchester City, PSG, and Newcastle have also increased the game’s competition, especially in an environment where Moneyball tactics adjusted for ‘s Financial Fair Play (FFP) regulation are now dead.

 Will the FSG group get their sale price before year-end?